Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/index.md

 {% endcodeblock %}

+## Configuring default entry points

-Note that Hydrogen's default client entry point (for hydration) is `/@shopify/hydrogen/entry-client`, which is included in `index.html`.
-If you need control over the entry point, create a new file such as `/src/entry-client.jsx` with the following content and update the path in `index.html`:
+Hydrogen's default client entry point is `/@shopify/hydrogen/entry-client`, which is included in `index.html` and used for hydration purposes.
+If you need to configure the entry point, then create a new file such as `/src/entry-client.jsx` with the following content and update the path in `index.html`:

 {% codeblock file, filename: '/src/entry-client.jsx' %}